nikhil-x24/StudyNotion-Hosting/README.md

 This tech stack lists the technologies you’ve used for both the front-end and back-end.

+## Usage

+1. **Visit the Platform:**
+   Navigate to [https://studynotion-nikhil.vercel.app/](https://studynotion-nikhil.vercel.app/) to access the StudyNotion Learning Platform.

+2. **For Students:**
+   - **Browse Courses:** Explore a variety of courses available on the platform.
+   - **Purchase Courses:** Select and purchase courses of interest using the integrated payment system.
+   - **View Course Content:** Access purchased courses and track your learning progress.
+   - **Rate Courses:** Provide feedback on courses to help other students make informed decisions.

+3. **For Instructors:**
+   - **Manage Courses:** Upload new courses, update existing content, and manage course details.
+   - **Track Student Progress:** Monitor student engagement and progress through the course material.

+4. **Account Management:**
+   - **Register/Login:** Sign up or log in using OTP verification for secure access to the platform.

+5. **Payment and Security:**
+   - **Complete Transactions:** Use Razorpay to make secure payments for course purchases.
+   - **Secure Access:** Enjoy a secure learning experience with integrated security features.

+6. **Explore Additional Features:**
+   - **Track Your Learning:** Keep track of your learning progress and revisit course materials as needed.
+   - **Engage with the Platform:** Utilize the various tools and features to enhance your learning experience and interaction with course content.

 ## Installation

 1. Clone the repository